nsantantonio/reproducibleScience/README.md

 [github.com/nsantantonio/exampleGit](https://github.com/nsantantonio/exampleGit)

-# Reproducible Science
+## Reproducible Science

 Welcome to my take on how one might use git and github as a way to (re)produce science.
 Here I will briefly present how to use several tools to build reproducible science projects.

-# Gold Standard
+## Gold Standard

 The gold standard for science, or a scientific manuscript rather, is for complete reproducability.
 I.e. another researcher should be able to reproduce your experiment exactly, given access to the correct starting materials.
 We know the outcomes will vary (vartiation due to sampling, environmental conditions, etc.), but the experimental design should be able to be replicated exactly.

-# A note on spreadsheets
+## A note on spreadsheets

 Spreadsheets have their place.
 At one point in my career, I refused to use them for even the simplest tasks (I also used to use \LaTeX to make presentations, total waste of time).
 I now use them regularly, although I generally abstain from doing any data manipulation in them if I need that data for anything important.
 I encourage you to

-# Multiple collaborators
+## Multiple collaborators

 Git has awesome features for multiple people working on the same project.
-However, outside of multi-person software development (arguably what git was designed for), I have found little benefit to sharing git repositories outside of simply making everything publically available and having an official public version while I tinker locally.
+However, outside of multi-person software development (arguably what git was designed for), I have found little benefit to sharing git repositories outside of simply making everything publicly available and having an official public version while I tinker locally.

 Internally, git can save you a lot of heartache through version control.
 Ever break a script and cant find the problem?
 You can either revert to an earlier version that worked or continue to tinker without fear that you will make things worse.